deuse-sprl/djangomodel2dart/README.rst

       -f, --file       Creates a dart file with the transformed model (default: False) -c, --camelcase  Transforms the names to CamelCase when snake_case (default: False)

-To start using DjangoModel2Dart simply run :code:`python3 djangomodel2dart -c YourDesiredDartClassName` from the folder where you pulled DjangoModel2Dart.
+To start using DjangoModel2Dart simply run :code:`python3 djangomodel2dart -c -f YourDesiredDartClassName` from the folder where you pulled DjangoModel2Dart.
 This will open your preferred code editor and if none is provided it will open VIM.
 Provide your ModelFields to translate in the editor.